July 9, 2012

 The crate-free trend

 Around the world, countries are phasing out the use of cruel gestation crates.
-In the European Union, a ban on the use of crates will come into effect on January 1st, 2013.
-In New Zealand and Australia, gestation crates will be phased out by 2015 and 2017, respectively.
+In the European Union, a ban on the use of continuous use of crates came into effect on January 1st, 2013.
+In New Zealand and Australia, permanently housing sows in gestation crates will be phased out by 2015 and 2017, respectively.
 In the United States, Arizona, California, Colorado, Florida, Maine, Michigan, Ohio, Oregon and Rhode Island have all passed laws to phase out gestation crates, with other states considering similar plans.

-In Canada, a 2010 Harris Decima poll confirmed that Canadians overwhelmingly want farm animals to be treated humanely, with 95 percent of respondents saying that they believed that all animals, including farm animals, should be spared pain and suffering.
-HSI/Canada and its partner organizations are making great progress for these animals.
+In Canada, a 2013 Environics poll revealed that an overwhelming 84 percent of Canadians support a phase out of the use of gestation crates for breeding sows.
+HSI/Canada and our partner organizations are making great progress for these animals.
 A growing number of major companies are acknowledging that gestation crates are a cruel way to confine mother pigs, and are asking their suppliers to phase out their use.

-You also can say no to this cruelty by always purchasing crate-free pork and asking local restaurants not to use pork that comes from gestation crates.
+You can personally say no to this cruelty by always purchasing crate-free pork and asking local restaurants not to use pork that comes from gestation crates.

 The science is clear